-10. Climate change mitigation and adaption
+10. Climate change mitigation and adaption - STRATEGIC POLICY

-There is a need to reduce the contribution to climate change from minerals development and waste management facilities, while also adapting to its potential effects.

-Norfolk is one of the driest counties in the UK and there is a need to minimise demands on potable water resources, particularly in the context of climate change.
+- 10.1 There is a need to reduce the contribution to climate change from minerals development and waste management facilities, while also adapting to its potential effects. - 10.2 Norfolk is one of the driest counties in the UK and there is a need to minimise demands on potable water resources, particularly in the context of climate change.
 Large parts of Norfolk are at risk from flooding, particularly coastal and river localities, and particularly from surface water run-off after storm events; again an issue that will be compounded by climate change.
 The design and siting of new development can contribute to mitigation and adaption to climate change.
 New minerals development and waste management facilities should therefore include appropriate measures to ensure mitigation and adaption to climate change.

-Minerals and waste developments have the potential to generate renewable energy (e.g. through solar panels, wind turbines, ground source heat pumps etc.) which could meet some of their electricity needs.
+As the requirements for site specific Flood Risk Assessments include climate change scenarios, this is dealt with as part of the Development Management Policy MW2. - 10.3 Minerals and waste developments have the potential to generate renewable energy (e.g. through solar panels, wind turbines, ground source heat pumps etc.) which could meet some of their electricity needs.
 Applicants should endeavour to generate 10 per cent of the energy used on site from decentralised and renewable or low carbon sources.
 Given the rural location of mineral sites, it is not considered practicable to seek a higher minimum threshold than this.
-It is recognised that in some cases it may not be practicable to meet the 10 per cent minimum, perhaps because of financial reasons, site size, physiographical constraints of a site, environmental or landscape impacts.
-If the applicant considers that this is the case, the policy requires evidence to be provided to the County Planning Authority.

-Policy MW4 provides the framework for the County Council's determination of minerals and waste development proposals in relation to climate change issues:
+It is recognised that in some cases it may not be practicable to meet the 10 per cent minimum generation, perhaps because of financial reasons, site size, physiographical constraints of a site, environmental or landscape impacts.
+If the applicant considers that this is the case, the policy requires evidence to be provided to the County Planning Authority, and the applicant should source at 10% of the electricity required from renewable energy through a power supplier. - 10.4 Policy MW4 provides the framework for the County Council's determination of minerals and waste development proposals in relation to climate change issues:

-Policy MW4: Climate change mitigation and adaption
+Policy MW4: Climate change mitigation and adaption - STRATEGIC POLICY

-New minerals sites and waste management facilities (including extensions to existing sites) should, through their construction and operation, minimise their potential contribution to climate change through reducing carbon and methane emissions, incorporate energy and water efficient design strategies and be adaptable to future climatic conditions.
+New minerals sites and waste management facilities (including extensions to existing sites) will, through their construction and operation, be expected to: minimise their potential contribution to climate change through reducing carbon and methane emissions, incorporate energy and water efficient design strategies and be adaptable to future climatic conditions.

-Proposals for new minerals and waste developments (including extensions to existing sites) should:
+Proposals for new minerals and waste developments (including extensions to existing sites) will be expected to:

-- a) take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption, including maximising cooling and avoiding solar gain in the summer, - b) be planned so as to minimise carbon dioxide and methane emissions; - c) endeavour to generate a minimum of 10 per cent of the energy used on site from decentralised and renewable or low-carbon sources.
-Where it is not considered practicable to meet this 10 per cent minimum, evidence must be provided to the County Planning Authority; - d) demonstrate the use of sustainable drainage systems, water harvesting from impermeable surfaces and layouts that accommodate waste water recycling; - e) take account of potential changes in climate including rising sea levels and coastal erosion; - f) not result in an unacceptable risk of flooding on site or an increase in flood risk elsewhere, as demonstrated by a Flood Risk Assessment, where required by the National Planning Policy Framework, and; - g) incorporate proposals for sustainable travel, including travel plans where appropriate.
+- take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption, including maximising cooling and avoiding solar gain in the summer, - b) be planned so as to minimise carbon dioxide and methane emissions; - c) endeavour to generate a minimum of 10 per cent of the energy used on site from decentralised and renewable or low-carbon sources.
+Where it is not considered practicable to meet this 10 per cent minimum, evidence must be provided to the County Planning Authority, and the applicant should source at least 10% of the electricity required from renewables through an energy supplier; - d) demonstrate the use of sustainable drainage systems, water harvesting from impermeable surfaces and layouts that accommodate waste water recycling; - e) take account of potential changes in climate including rising sea levels and coastal erosion, and; - f) incorporate proposals for sustainable travel, including travel plans where appropriate.